 It’s important to take the time to properly inspect your subfloor.
 Look for any irregularities, bumps or holes.
 Any protruding nails/screwheads should be nailed down.
 You also want to check for any squeaky or loose floorboards.
 You can screw or nail down loose boards or even replace them if you are able to.
 If you come across any issues, hire a professional to come in and take a look to avoid permanent damage to your subfloor.

 Ensure the subfloor is level

 This is a crucial step.
 The subfloor needs to be level so that your new floor can be laid down smoothly.
 Use a level and tape measure to check that the floor is level.
 Look for any holes and fill them in.
-Any low points can also be filled in with floor levelling compound.
+Any low points can also be filled in with a floor levelling compound.
 High points can be sanded down with sandpaper or screed.